christroutner/slp-indexer/README.md

 The indexer currently indexes GENESIS and SEND transactions.
 These libraries are available in the [src/adapters/indexer](./src/adapters/indexer) folder, and their are unit tests for all the libraries.

-Next steps would be to add indexing for MINT transactions.
-Then the indexer simply needs to run until it runs into issues, and each new issue should lead to a cycle of refactoring and unit test writing.
+Next development steps would be:

+- Add indexing for MINT transactions.
+- Then the indexer simply needs to run until it runs into issues, and each new issue should lead to a cycle of refactoring and unit test writing.

 ## Architecture

-This indexer leverages the [bch-js](https://github.com/Permissionless-Software-Foundation/bch-js), which in turn leverages the [slp-parser](https://www.npmjs.com/package/slp-parser), for the indexing.
+This indexer leverages [bch-js](https://github.com/Permissionless-Software-Foundation/bch-js), which in turn leverages the [slp-parser](https://www.npmjs.com/package/slp-parser), for the indexing.
 To run the indexer, you should have a fully-synced BCHN full node, and [bch-api](https://github.com/Permissionless-Software-Foundation/bch-api) configured to talk to it.

 The data is stored in four different [LevelDB](https://www.npmjs.com/package/level) databases (indexes):